sudopla/jenkins-ansible-deploy-vm/README.md

 <img src="img/dsl-job-2.png" width="40%">

-Speficy the repository URL where the seed job file will be saved
+Speficy the repository URL where the seed job file will be saved.

 <img src="img/dsl-job-3.png" width="100%">